lukepinkel/pystatsm/README.md

 This project is recreational and consists of unfinished and unpolished programs to fit statistical models.
 Currently includes rough implementations of
 - Cumulative link models for ordinal regression.
 - Structural equation modeling
- - Both exploratory factor analysis (via the FactorAnalysis class) or confirmatory factor analysis (via the MLSEM class)
+ - Both exploratory factor analysis (via the FactorAnalysis class) and confirmatory factor analysis (via the MLSEM class)
  - More general Structural equation modeling via the MLSEM class (e.g. path models to full SEM models)
   - Factor rotation using Jennrich/Bernaard's gradient projection algorithms
 - Linear mixed models